Written by the Only Provence Team • Last Updated June 14, 2026

 Arles holds Roman heritage and contemporary art in the same compact centre.
 Its UNESCO-listed amphitheatre still hosts concerts and performances, while the Fondation Vincent van Gogh Arles shows the artist alongside living artists.
 The Frank Gehry–designed LUMA tower, which opened in 2021, anchors a major arts campus of rotating exhibitions, installations, and residencies.

-Each summer, the Rencontres d’Arles photography festival runs from early July into autumn, turning courtyards, churches, and former industrial spaces across the city into galleries.
+A major event for culture in Provence, the Rencontres d’Arles photography festival runs from early July into autumn, turning courtyards, churches, and former industrial spaces across the city into galleries.

 Aix-en-Provence is the city of Paul Cézanne, who was born here in 1839 and returned to Montagne Sainte-Victoire across dozens of paintings and watercolours over the course of his career.
 The mountain became a lifelong subject, each version a study of light, form, and structure.